HieraMix: A Hierarchical MLP-Mixer for Large-Scale Traffic Forecasting

 \textit{Hierarchical Processing Benefits Performance.} In most cases, the performance of scalable baselines is much inferior to previous transformer-based models.
 However, \name enables a linear MLP-Mixer model to outperform complex transformer-based baselines across all four datasets.
 This is due to hierarchical processing, which allows the model to learn dominant features at different scales, generating more effective representations.

-\textit{Advantages of Scalability.} The experiments explicitly validate the scalability challenges inherent in many previous SOTAs.
-Several prominent GNN- and transformer-based models are unable to complete the experiments on larger datasets due to prohibitive computational and memory costs.
+\textit{Advantages of Scalability.} The experiments validate the scalability challenges inherent in previous SOTAs.
+Several GNN- and transformer-based models are unable to complete the experiments on larger datasets due to prohibitive computational and memory costs.
 In contrast, \name demonstrates excellent scalability, efficiently handling all datasets.

 \textit{Advantages of Robustness.} The performance gap between \name and the second-best baseline widens with larger datasets.
-On the GBA dataset, \name outperforms the second-best baseline by 1.62\% in MAPE.
-On the largest dataset, this gap increases to 3.03\% in MAPE.
+On the smallest dataset, \name outperforms the second-best baseline by 2.85\% in MAPE.
+On the largest dataset, this gap increases to 4.52\% in MAPE.
 This demonstrates \name's robustness with large-scale datasets.